 Apart from quitting our jobs, selling our home and leaving Canada to pursue our dream of travelling, we have…

 Seen the amazing temples at Ankor Wat (Cambodia)

 Seen the prehistoric Komodo Dragons (Rinca Island, Indonesia)

 Trekked deep into the jungle to spot wild Orangutans (Bukit Lawang, Indonesia)

 Cuddled a full grown tiger (Chang Mai, Thailand)

 Got tattoos in a foreign country (Koh Tao, Thailand)

 Spotted rare Irrawady River Dolphins from a dug-out log canoe (Don Det, Laos)

-Backpacking is our life, it’s what we love and it’s our passion!
-We want to inspire you to live the lifestyle of your dreams.
-We live by our own motto:
+Travel is our life, it’s what we love and it’s our passion!
+We hope to inspire you to live the lifestyle of your dreams.

 You can also Contact Us Here!
 We would love to hear from you.